 Generally, if you were the beneficiary named in a California trust, you have the right to see a copy of the trust instrument, provided that your rights have vested.
-If your rights as a beneficiary have vested, you can request a copy of the trust instrument directly from the trustee.
-Should he or she refuse to provide such a copy, you may file a petition with the probate court to compel its distribution.
+If your rights have vested, you can request a copy of the trust instrument directly from the trustee.
+Should they refuse to provide such a copy, you may file a petition with the probate court.
 An experienced Riverside trust lawyer can guide you through this process.

-In most cases, the analysis as to whether or not you have a right to view a trust as a beneficiary follows the rules outlined below:
+In most cases, whether or not you have a right to view a trust as a beneficiary follows these rules:

-- The rights of a beneficiary vest in a trust when it becomes irrevocable.
+- First of all, the rights of a beneficiary vest in a trust when it becomes irrevocable.

-- For most revocable trusts, the trust becomes irrevocable when the creator of the trust passes away.
+- Furthermore, for most revocable trusts, the trust becomes irrevocable when the creator of the trust passes away.

 - Prior to the grantor of a revocable trust passing away, the instrument can be revised at any time.
 This includes changing who the beneficiaries are or what they are entitled to receive.
-As such, the beneficiaries have no assurance that they will remain beneficiaries permanently, and therefore have no right to view a copy of the declaration.
+As such, the beneficiaries have no assurance they are beneficiaries permanently.
+Therefore, they have no right to view a copy of the declaration.

-- When the trust creator passes away, the terms of the trust can no longer be changed or amended absent an exception.
+- When the trust creator passes away, the terms of the trust can no longer be changed/amended absent an exception.

-- Since the trust terms have become irrevocable, the beneficiaries now have a vested interest in the trust property.
+- Additionally, since the trust terms have become irrevocable, the beneficiaries now have a vested interest in the trust property.

-- Once the interest of the beneficiaries has vested, they have a right to receive a copy of the trust instrument under California trust law.
+- Finally, once the interest of the beneficiaries has vested, they have a right to receive a copy of the trust instrument under California trust law.

 AttorneyThe Grossman Law Firm, APC · 525 B Street, Suite 1500, San Diego, CA 92101 · (951) 523-8307